HypeCheck

 Worth paying for

-• Promotes restful sleep and muscle relaxation
+• promotes restful sleep and muscle relaxation

-• Promotes vasodilation and normal blood pressure
+• supports insulin sensitivity and healthy blood pressure

 What's marketing